Duncan Ferguson: Convictions for physical altercations

 Ferguson has had four convictions for assault – two arising from taxi rank scuffles, one an altercation with a fisherman in an Anstruther pub, and one for his on-field headbutt on Raith Rovers defender John McStay in 1994 while playing for Rangers, which resulted in a rare conviction for an on-field incident.

 The first incident led to a £100 fine for headbutting a policeman and a £25 fine for a breach of the peace, while the second resulted in a £200 fine for punching and kicking a supporter on crutches.
 He was sentenced to a year's probation for the third offence.
 For the 1994 on-the-field headbutting, he received and served a three-month jail term for assault.
+During his time in jail, Wayne Rooney, who regarded him as an idol, sent him letters, and Ferguson always wrote back.
 Ferguson's troubles with the law and his imprisonment inspired Finnish composer Osmo Tapio Räihälä to write a symphonic poem as a "musical portrait" of Ferguson, titled Barlinnie Nine.